Kallur Lighthouse and the 4 Best Faroe Islands Lighthouses

 All these lighthouses are remote, so you need to plan a trip to the Faroe Islands for four days or more in order to see them all.
-One lighthouse a day would be perfect, as you will have the opportunity to delve into other beautiful sights on the islands where these outstanding lighthouses are located.
+One lighthouse a day would be perfect.
+You will then have the opportunity to delve into other beautiful sights on the islands where these outstanding lighthouses are located.
+If you fancy lighthouses in spectacular nature, then strap on your best hiking boots and start exploring.